 The performance fees collected pay about one fourth of the expense of putting on a show the caliber of our Nutcracker.
 The remaining expenses we pay for through ticket sales, fundraisers and sponsorships.
 Just like participation in sports, your fee pays for choreography (coaching) and costumes (uniform).
 It takes about 14 weeks to prepare for the show, which averages about $21.00 per week to participate.

-In order to assist with the cost of the performance fee, those who bring in a sponsor or procure one advertisement for the show program will be refunded $50 in January.
+In an effort to help offset the performance fee, families who bring in one or more sponsor donations or advertisements for the show program will receive two tickets to the Nutcracker performance of their choice.
 We also founded the Barbara Cramer Scholarship Fund in 2016, offering partial scholarships to those who may not be able to pay the entire performance fee.
 Contact danceOPG@gmail.com for further discrete information about this Fund.

 Other expenses to anticipate: